beyondest/lessons/IDE/VS.md

 ## Settings
 - Change font size of Intellisense: Go to `Font -> Statement Completion`.
-- Change font size of window when mouse floats over a variable: Go to `Font -> Editor Tooltip`.
+2- Change font size of window when mouse floats over a variable: Go to `Font -> Editor Tooltip`.
--
+- Change font size of the environment: Go to `Font -> Environment`.
 - AutoComplete settings:
   - Click on the little button below the Extensions toolbar.
 It will show "Switch between Intellisense Mode".
 This disables space for autocomplete, and only uses TAB for autocomplete.
 - Encoding Settings